nehcneb/langchainlaw/README.md

 The `classify` command will classify a directory containing judgments in the json format output by the [nswcaselaw](https://github.com/Sydney-Informatics-Hub/nswcaselaw) library, caching the LLM responses and writing the results out to a spreadsheet.
-It is configured using a JSON file with the following format:
+For [chat models](https://platform.openai.com/docs/models) such as GPT-4o, it is configured using a JSON file with the following format:

 ```